walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 `MobileWalletConfig()` does not accept any OpenID4VP `transaction_data` profiles by default.
 Wallet apps must pass the profile types they understand through `transactionDataProfiles`; requests containing unknown transaction data types are rejected before the user can submit a presentation.
 Profile fields are preserved for app UI and display metadata.

+When an app enables `urn:eudi:sca:payment:1`, reviewed ordinary and Digital Credentials API submissions require a generated, non-exportable hardware signing key with the per-use `BiometricCurrentSet` policy.
+The SDK checks the restored native key's protection and policy provenance before signing.
+A successful native signature establishes possession and inherence; the proof reports both methods as `other`, without claiming a specific biometric modality or certified WSCD category.
+Cancellation, missing native evidence, and unsupported key policies produce no payment proof.
+This does not upgrade an existing key's policy.

+The application remains responsible for transaction display, informed consent and action lifetime.
+This adapter does not supply transaction UI, authentication batching, timed reuse, or full SCA assurance.
+The native provenance contract depends on the provider changes in [PR #2222](https://github.com/walt-id/waltid-identity/pull/2222).

 The examples below build `MobileWalletConfig` values.
 Pass the selected config to `MobileWalletFactory(...).create(config)` from a coroutine to create the wallet.